Greek Potato Salad

 The secret?
 Using the best ingredients, such as extra-virgin olive oil, lots of fresh herbs and lemon juice.
 I maintain that 99% of Greek dishes are served with lemon wedges on the side (more on that later).

-This salad is the Mediterranean Diet in action!
+This salad is the Mediterranean Diet in action – no heavy mayo and no sour cream!
 Let’s have a look at the individual elements…

 • Feta: barrel-aged feta will bring lots of flavour to this salad even if used sparingly.
 You can leave the feta out for a vegan potato salad.